CodeFreezr/awesome-LearnRwithR/README.md

 - [cheatsheets](https://www.rstudio.com/resources/cheatsheets/)

 Some Stuff at the end to check a new editor called gitpod.io.
-Heyhoo